-Review Fix chats with director Kristian Håskjold, who discusses his newest project, the Oscar-qualifying flick, “A Worthy Man.”
+Review Fix chats with director Kristian Håskjold, who discusses his newest project, “A Worthy Man.”

 Review Fix: Why is the topic of this film important today?

 Kristian Håskjold: I personally think that loneliness and depression within a family is a very important subject to put more focus on.
 Loneliness is often brought up in the major media in the Western world as a growing issue in our society.
 But within families, people sometimes forget to take a real conversation about how we are feeling since it’s rarely visible.

 Review Fix: What inspired this film?